-Jeremy Ho is an associate in our Tax Group in Vancouver.
-He maintains a general income tax practice, with a particular focus on advising on the tax-related aspects of mergers and acquisitions, financings and corporate reorganizations.
+Jeremy Ho is a Partner in our National Tax Group, based in Vancouver.
+He maintains a general income tax practice, with a particular focus on advising on the tax-related aspects of domestic and cross-border mergers and acquisitions (public and private), financings, corporate reorganizations and real estate transactions.

 Jeremy received his BSc in Biochemistry from the University of British Columbia in 2009 and his JD from the University of Victoria in 2012.
-He was called to the Alberta bar and the British Columbia bar.
+He was called to the Alberta bar in 2013 and the British Columbia bar in 2015.
+Jeremy’s professional memberships include the Law Society of British Columbia, the Canadian Bar Association, and the Canadian Tax Foundation and the International Fiscal Association.

 Recent publications include: